[ Printer Friendly Version ] [ Report Abuse ]

 I know instantly what this means: I made some stupid decisions last night.

 This is a feeling I'm all too familiar with.

 "Hmmmph," I hear coming from right beside me, which only proves what I - on some level - already know.

 Someone is here with me.
 I can hear soft breathing, and feminine sleep-sighing(why do girls always do that?) coming from the other end of the bed.

 I woke up next to Fang once(you know, Hagrid's dinosaur-dog?), and that was not a very fun experience.
-Now, that's a lie; it was fun to everyone but me
+Now, that's a lie; it was fun to everyone but me.
+And Hagrid.

 Our yeti of a gamekeeper still looks at me suspiciously whenever I'm near, and then calls out for Fang to 'go home'.
 I guess it's true what they say about how elephants never forget. *Badam-tssh!*